AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-howto-point-to-site-rm-ps.md

 ---
-title: Connect a computer to an Azure virtual network using Point-to-Site: PowerShell | Azure
+title: 'Connect a computer to an Azure virtual network using Point-to-Site: PowerShell | Azure'
 description: Securely connect a computer to your Azure Virtual Network by creating a Point-to-Site VPN gateway connection.
 services: vpn-gateway
 documentationcenter: na